-Looking at Laura Spelman Hall, a NYC wonder I discovered while wandering Greenwich Village, you see living space more historic than its quiet neighborhood suggests.
+Looking at Laura Spelman Hall, a city wonder I discovered while wandering Greenwich Village, you see living space more historic than its quiet neighborhood suggests.

 Village Care operated it as a nursing home for decades between the YWCA and the condos.

 From wealthy English landowners to working girls without husbands to extended healthcare to The Abingdon, a home for the super wealthy — again.

 The former Laura Spelman Hall NYC is easy to find where Bleecker Street comes to an end.
-Abingdon Square awaits.
-Across the street is history.
+Abingdon Square interrupts the intersection.